In the Purple vs. Gold game, UW football’s past, present and future were all on display

 UW’s draft class — which also comprised defensive tackle Levi Onwuzurike (No. 41 to Detroit) and nickelback Elijah Molden (No. 100 to Tennessee) — could have included tight end Cade Otton and left tackle Jaxson Kirkland as well.

 Instead, both players decided to return to UW — and served as team captains in Saturday’s spring game.
-Fittingly, the 6-foot-5, 250-pound Otton hauled in the first touchdown of the day — extending his gloveless left hand to snare a diving seven-yard score.
+Fittingly, the 6-foot-5, 250-pound Otton hauled in the first touchdown of the day — extending his gloveless left hand to snare a diving 7-yard score.

 And, in a weekend largely defined by transition, Washington’s remaining elder statesmen still led the way.

-“I’m so proud of those two young men,” UW head coach Jimmy Lake said following the Purple squad’s 22-13 win.
+“I’m so proud of those two young men,” UW coach Jimmy Lake said following the Purple squad’s 22-13 win.
 “With Cade and Jaxson, of course they could have went on.
 They could have got their name called these last three days in the NFL draft.
 But I know they felt there was unfinished business with what happened this last fall.
 They know we had a budding team that was just ready to break out, only playing four games.
 They’re energized and enthusiastic to come back here and finish off what we didn’t get to finish last year.”

 The same can be said of redshirt sophomore quarterback Dylan Morris, who started four games in his first season under center before the plug was abruptly pulled.
 The 6-foot, 200-pounder from Puyallup completed 18 of 28 passes and threw for 125 yards with one touchdown and zero interceptions on Saturday, side-arming a pass around charging defensive lineman Faatui Tuitele to find Otton for the aforementioned score.